History

 Angels of the Amazon

 Dolly Beaver’s charitable work in the communities started with suggestions for economic activities that would maintain the resources of the reserve in a sustainable way.
 One of the first activities was to suggest the fabrication of artisanias, using plant dyes and leaves to weave baskets in a traditional cultural form for sale to tourists.
 Dolly saw how the additional income, going to the native women, helped to empower them and improve their lives.
 Becoming friends with the native women and listening to their concerns led Dolly to make contributions to health care in the villages as well as childhood education.
 When several tourists saw what Dolly was doing they encouraged her to start a non-profit foundation, called Angels of the Amazon (AoA), which was incorporated in 2006.
 Every year AoA has helped to improve the clinic in Esperanza Village, provide dental care, pay for advanced surgeries in Iquitos, Lima and the USA, fund educational ventures, construct a high school and award scholarships for continuing education in Lima and Iquitos, and do additional charitable work to improve the lives of the Tahuayo communities.
+In 2022 the Ministry of Health certified the clinic as a hospital, based on the high standard of care.
+It is now known as Angels of the Amazon Hospital.

 Erika